nuitrcs/rnaseq_workshop/RNA_Quest_script_workshop.md

 # RNA-seq Workshop Script
 The first half of this workshop involves commands typed into the command line on Quest.
 The second half is done in RStudio, on the Quest Analytics nodes.
 This workshop requires that you have an account on Quest.
-Information on applying for an account on Quest can be found here: https://www.it.northwestern.edu/research/user-services/quest/allocation-guidelines.html
+Information on applying for an account on Quest can be found [here](https://www.it.northwestern.edu/research/user-services/quest/allocation-guidelines.html)

 ## Running Commands on Quest
 ### Bash environment - Setup